 Best cordless vacuum cleaners to buy

 With so many cordless vacuums flooding the market, it can make shopping for a new model daunting.
-We compiled some of the most effective cordless options for cleaning homes and cars based on expert recommendations.
+Below are expert-recommended cordless vacuums to consider right now.

 Best basic upright cordless vacuum: Shark